The Sands of Time - Evolution: V1

 An Interactive Artwork.
 Created in situ at Diriyah Art Futures, Riyadh.

-The Sands of Time: Evolution is a hybrid, interactive art installation that explores the city as a living, breathing system—one that is shaped by artificial intelligence, environmental forces, and the data we all generate every day.
-Imagine a city that responds in real time to its people, its weather, its news, its pollution—where the invisible networks that surround us come to life.
+The Sands of Time: Evolution is a hybrid, interactive art installation that explores the environment as a living, breathing system; one that is shaped by artificial intelligence and the data we all generate every day.
+This environment responds in real time to its people, its weather, its news, its pollution; where the invisible networks that surround us come to life.
 In this artwork, data becomes the material.
-The machine becomes a collaborator, and the city becomes a kind of sentient being.
+The machine becomes a collaborator, and the environment becomes a kind of sentient being.

-At the heart of the installation is a large, sculptural pile of sand—alive with movement, light, and sound.
-Tiny motors and LEDs respond to live data flowing in from across Saudi Arabia focused on the city of Riyadh.
+At the heart of the installation is a large, sculptural pile of sand; alive with movement, light, and sound.
+Tiny motors and LEDs respond to live data flowing in from across Saudi Arabia focused on the city of Riyadh in the middle.
 Pollution levels, weather patterns, and news headlines are collected and transformed into real time visual projections, and mechanical motions.

-Buried in the sand are natural elements—dishes of oil and water, growing plants—linking the digital and physical worlds.
-Around the space, chains clink and motors spin, triggered by live data in real time.
-Some of these devices resemble windmills, glowing with light as they turn.
+Buried in the sand are natural elements; dishes of oil and water, growing plants; rare earth material, computer componants, linking the digital and physical worlds.
+Around the space, chains clink and motors spin, triggered by real time data inputs.
 The entire system feels alive, connected, and aware.

-This isn’t just a sculpture.
-It’s a digital twin of a future city—an avatar version of urban life as interpreted by AI.
-Using advanced custom software and unsupervised machine learning, the work builds real-time neural networks from live data streams, imagining what a self-aware city might look, sound, and feel like.
-It even uses generative AI to reinterpret images and text from live news feeds, constantly asking new questions about the future of the urban landscape.
+The artwork becomes a digital twin an avatar version of life as interpreted by AI, using custom software and unsupervised machine learning.
+The artwork builds real-time neural networks from live data streams, imagining what a self-aware city might look, sound, and feel like.
+Additionally it uses a generative AI to reinterpret images and text from live news feeds, constantly asking new questions about the future of the environment. ( An optioanal feature allows the people in the city to be tracked and this data is also incorporated inside the artwork)

 Rethinking Data: The Artwork as Living Medium

 MATERIAL.
-Made of sand, oil, glass, computer parts, 40 LEDS, 3 RAS PI, 20 Motors, 3 ethernet cables, 2 power adapters, 10 fans, 3 custom power supplies, PCB boards, 5 laser, Lights, Custom projection and software systems. ( NODE js, Three JS, Xojo.
-Make.com)
+Made of sand, oil, glass, plants, rare earth element (gold, silver, copper, lead, iron, steel, plastics ), computer parts, 40 custom made LEDS, 3 RAS PI, 20 custom made motors, 3 ethernet cables, 2 power adapters, 10 custom made fans, 3 custom power supplies, 3 custom made PCB boards, 5 laser lights, Custom projection and custom made data software systems. ( NODE js, Three JS, Xojo.
+Make.com) .
+3 d printed figures.

 LIST OF CITIES POLLUTION